- The Department Today

 - Visiting Scholars Policy

 - "After Obergefell: On Marriage and Belonging in Carson McCullers's Member of the Wedding," in Looking for Law in All the Wrong Places, eds.
-Marianne Constable and Leti Volpp (Fordham University Press, forthcoming)
+Marianne Constable, Leti Volpp, and Bryan Wagner (Fordham University Press, forthcoming)

 - "Immigration and National Identity," Review symposium on David Miller's Strangers in Our Midst, European Political Science (2017)